Using percentile charts for analyzing numeric data distributions

 To compare trends across groups, simply select the data groups for comparison.
 Learn more.

-In the chart capture below, percentile charts show that the entire apartments have higher prices than private rooms, which have higher prices than shared rooms.
-The bottom row shows the distribution of the whole dataset.
-The histogram chart above, in contrast, is less intuitive to make sure observations with confidence.
+In the sample chart below, percentile charts show that apartments have higher median prices than private rooms, which have higher prices than shared rooms.
+The bottom row shows the distribution of the entire dataset across the different compared groups.

 The percentile plot is not linked to analytics settings, such as measurement mode or breakdown mode.
-For example, if average rating is the measurement for aggregated bins in the histogram, the distribution of the percentiles will continue to be based on the count-based simple distribution of the numeric attribute.
+For example, if average rating is the selected measurement for bins in the histogram, the distribution of the percentiles stays based on the simple distribution (e.g., count) of the numeric attribute.

-The percentiles share the same value axis with the histogram above it, including binning scale type (linear or log).
+The percentiles share the same value axis with the histogram above it, including binning scale type.